 Job Group & Name Minorities Women

 01-01: Senior Instructor Yes

 01-02: Instructor Yes

 01-03: Adjunct & C/T Professor Yes

 02-01: Professor Yes Yes

-02-02: Associate Professor Yes Yes
+02-02: Associate Professor Yes

 02-03: Assistant Professor Yes

 02-04: Professor - Clinical Yes

 02-06: Assistant Professor - Clinical Yes

 02-07: Senior Instructor - Clinical Yes

 02-08: Instructor - Clinical Yes

+03-07: Research Associate Yes

 03-08: Post-Doctoral Fellow Yes

 03-09: Other Fellow Yes

-14-02: Middle Librarians Yes
+04-02: Associate Professor - Clinical Practice Yes

 16-02: Middle Other Teaching & Support Yes

 19-04: Senior Professional Research Assistant Yes

+19-05: Professional Research Assistant Yes

 21-03: Entry Health Care & Technical Yes

 21-04: Medical Resident Yes

 22-03: Entry Service Yes

 24-03: Entry Office and Administrative Yes

+25-02: Middle Nat'ls Res, Constr, Maint Yes

 Annually, the Affirmative Action Plan analyzes the applicant pools, hires, and promotions to determine whether significant underrepresentation exists in any of those categories.
-Minorities in the applicant pool increased over the previous Plan Year by 1.72%.
-Women in the applicant pool decreased by 4.3%, but remained as over half of the applicant pool at 64.93%.
-Hires of minorities and women increased over the previous Plan Year by 11.3% and 2.6%, respectively.
-Promotions of minorities and women increased over the previous Plan Year by 2.19% and 1.3%, respectively.
+Minorities in the applicant pool remained relatively steady at 33%.
+Women in the applicant pool decreased by 3%, but remained as over half of the applicant pool at 62%.
+Hires of women applicants increased over the previous Plan Year by 5%, while hires of minority applicants dropped by just 1%.
+Promotions of minorities and women remained relatively steady, with promotions of women dropping by 4% and promotions of minorities dropping by 1% compared to the previous plan year.

-We also determine annually whether we have met the federally mandated hiring benchmark of 6.4% for protected veterans and the federally mandated utilization benchmark, which is 7%.
-For this Plan Year, we hired 2.3% veterans, falling short of the 7% goal but improving over the previous Plan Year by almost 1%.
-This year 1% of our employees have disclosed having a disability, also falling short of the 7% goal.
+We also determine annually whether we have met the federally mandated hiring benchmark of 6.4% for protected veterans and the federally mandated utilization benchmark for individuals with disabilities, which is 7%.
+For this Plan Year, 1.4% of our hires were veterans, falling short of the 6.4% goal.
+This year 1.2% of our employees have disclosed having a disability, also falling short of the 7% goal.